 - councillors must not act on an issue where they have an obvious conflict of interest.

-All complaints alleging a breach of the code of conduct are referred to a sub committee of the standards committee for initial assessment.
+All complaints alleging a breach of the code of conduct are referred to a sub committee of the Audit Committee for initial assessment.
 Councillors and cabinet members lead the council's policy programme and make important choices about our services.
 Others approve (or reject) planning and licensing applications or hear appeals.
-Some provide independent challenge and scrutiny of cabinet and committee decisions.
-All 57 councillors together decide the budget, council tax and major policies.

-Disclosable Pecuniary Interests are set out in Part 2 section 8 of the Members’ Code of Conduct.
+Disclosable Pecuniary Interests are set out in the Members' Code of Conduct, you can find the Members' Code of Conduct as part of the council's constitution.

 Details of all councillor's interests are maintained in a register kept for the purpose by the council's Governance Team and available for inspection by members of the public, and also published on the council's website.
 See your councillors pages to see registered interests.